Leonard Cheshire: Christian faith

 He received instruction from Father Henry Clarke, Petersfield's Roman Catholic parish priest at St Laurence Church.
 Clarke was also responsible for converting actor Alec Guinness and his wife Merula to Roman Catholicism.

 Cheshire married fellow humanitarian Sue Ryder, also a Roman Catholic convert, in a private chapel at Bombay's Roman Catholic Cathedral on 5 April 1959.

 Cheshire had a particular interest in the Shroud of Turin, about which he lectured and wrote books.
 In 1954 he embarked upon a pilgrimage to Turin with a young disabled girl and her family, who were seeking a cure from polio.
 Cheshire arranged with the Turin authorities for her to touch the Shroud, and later the girl and her family attributed this act of faith to her eventual recovery from the disease.

 At the time of this pilgrimage, Cheshire was himself recovering from a tuberculosis infection that had destroyed one of his lungs and a few ribs; he attributed his recovery from the serious illness to the life-size replica of the shroud at the foot of his hospital bed.
 Cheshire lived at King Edward VII TB Hospital in Midhurst from 1952 to 1954 while recovering, and while there set up a 'Mission Bus' fitted with tape-recorded speeches on Christ's life, and a place to view a film on the Holy Shroud.
 The bus was parked in central London, with publicity stunts to attract visitors.

 In 1992, when Cheshire knew he was dying from motor neurone disease, his last thoughts were gathered by his spiritual advisor Father Reginald C. Fuller in a book called Crossing the Finishing Line.

 In 2017, on the centenary of Leonard Cheshire's birth, the Roman Catholic Diocese of East Anglia held a memorial Requiem mass to promote his cause for sainthood.

 Return to Nagasaki

 In 1985, Cheshire featured in a documentary, Nagasaki – Return Journey.

 Private life

 On 15 July 1941, Cheshire married the American actress Constance Binney, 21 years his senior.
 They divorced, childless, in January 1951.

 On 5 April 1959, in Bombay's Roman Catholic Cathedral, he married Sue Ryder, also a Roman Catholic convert and humanitarian.
 He and Baroness Ryder were one of the few couples who both held titles in their own right.
 They had two children, Jeromy and Elizabeth Cheshire, and lived in Cavendish, Suffolk.

-Cheshire was a lifelong tennis fan, a member of the All England Club, and a formidable amateur player well into his seventies.
+Cheshire was a lifelong tennis fan, a member of the All England Club, and an amateur tennis player well into his seventies.